jsmoriss/jsm-show-post-meta/readme.txt

 == Description ==

-<strong>Wondering what post meta your theme and/or plugins might be creating?</strong>
+<strong>Wondering about the post meta your theme and/or plugins might be creating?</strong>

 <strong>Need to find the name of a specific post meta key?</strong>